grafana/k6-template-typescript/README.md

 ## Running the test

-To run a test written in typescript, we first have to transpile the typescript code into javascript and bundle the project
+To run a test written in TypeScript, we first have to transpile the TypeScript code into JavaScript and bundle the project

 ```bash
 $ yarn webpack
 ```

+This command creates the final test files to the `./dist` folder.

 Once that is done, we can run our script the same way we usually do, for instance: